 Connection is available by either OpenVPN, PPTP, or IPSec protocols dependent on operating system.
 The operating systems supported include, Windows (from XP onwards), iOS, Mac OS X, Android and Ubuntu.

 Lantern is available for Windows, Mac OS X and Android.
 It is not currently available on iOS.
 The information on the site is once again limited, but it appears that Lantern is a free VPN application.
 From the information given it seems that Lantern is suited to smaller downloads rather than for heavy use.
 Lantern uses a mixture of their own servers and nodes to provide an anonymous service to its users.

-Before finally deciding on which free VPN service it is you’re going to use, there are a few things which are important to take into consideration, such as how much you’re going to be using it to access the internet, how active you’re going to be and what you are actually going to be using it for.
+Before finally deciding on which free VPN service you’re going to use, there are a few things which are important to take into consideration, such as how much you’re going to be using it to access the internet, how active you’re going to be and what you are actually going to be using it for.
 All these factors play a part in determining which free VPN is best for you.